MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 ## Grouping cameras

 Windows supports grouping of cameras based on their container ID to aid applications work with related cameras.
 For example, an IR camera and a Color camera present on the same physical device can be exposed to the OS as related cameras.
-This will make applications like Windows Hello to make use of the related cameras for their scenarios.
+This makes applications like Windows Hello use the related cameras for their scenarios.

 The relation between the camera functions could be specified in the camera's BOS descriptor in firmware.
 The UVC driver will make use of this information and expose these camera functions as related.
-This will make the OS camera stack expose them as a related group of cameras to the applications.
+This makes the OS camera stack expose them as a related group of cameras to the applications.

 The camera firmware must specify a *UVC-FSSensorGroupID*, which is a GUID in string form with the curly parenthesis.
 The cameras that have the same *UVC-FSSensorGroupID* will be grouped together.